Whitey Bulger's funeral held in South Boston

 Family and friends bade farewell to Boston mob boss James "Whitey" Bulger in a private funeral held in the same neighborhood he once terrorized.

-At last a half dozen family members, including Bulger's brother Billy, attended the 30-minute service at St. Monica's Church in South Boston Thursday.
+At last a half dozen family members — including Bulger's brother, former state Senate President Billy Bulger —attended the 30-minute service at St. Monica's Church in South Boston Thursday.

 Margaret McCusker, the twin sister of Bulger's longtime girlfriend Catherine Greig, was also seen going into the church.